Collins-Rop/Branch-Messaging-Web-App/README.md

 # Branch Messaging Web App
- This is a simple messaging web app built using Django and Python.This Python-based web application demonstrates user/client communications and customer service agent responses.
+ This is a messaging web app built using Django and Python for Branch.This Python-based web application demonstrates user/client communications and customer service agent responses.
 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.